Lisboeta

 Kazu Charlotte Street restaurants

 A little further up, you’ll find the other premier sushi restaurant on Charlotte Street.
 This one comes to you from the former head chef at the critically lauded Chisou – credentials which you’ll be able to taste in the 100 different Japanese dishes (including black cod, sashimi and chicken kara-age) he puts together here.
-Plus, there’s a solid sake selection for sipping al fresco afterwards.
+If that sounds like too much choice, you can leave it up to the chefs and order omakase, plus there’s a solid sake selection for sipping al fresco afterwards.

 Kitchen Table | £££££